fernandog301/Business-Redo/README.md

 	- spacing can be fixed by setting a max-width on the row that contains the elements.

 * about page has some mis-formatting on the Meet the Owners section (banner text is on top of the image box and text box)
-* about page images arent centered properly and dont have proper css positioning to be responsive on larger screens.
+* about page images aren't centered properly and don't have proper css positioning to be responsive on larger screens.

 *No issues on Our Trucks page.
 *No issues on Vendor application page.

-* clicking on the Stocklandia Logo to the left to get to the landing page isnt as intuitive as having a home page link with the other page links, and having both would work great.
+* clicking on the Stocklandia Logo to the left to get to the landing page isn't as intuitive as having a home page link with the other page links, and having both would work great.

-Overall review of the webiste is that it is clean looking save for some easy to fix issues.
+Overall review of the website is that it is clean looking save for some easy to fix issues.
 Very well done.